clj-commons/camel-snake-kebab/README.md

 ### To be released

+* Optional new argument `:separator` allows you to control how words are separated.
 * **Breaking changes:**
   * `CamelCase` has been renamed to `PascalCase`.
   * `SNAKE_CASE` has been renamed to `SCREAMING_SNAKE_CASE`.